-Members of staff may have access to confidential information about children in order to undertake their everyday responsibilities.
-In some circumstances staff may be given highly sensitive or private information.
+Employees may have access to confidential information about children in order to undertake their everyday responsibilities.
+In some circumstances employees may be given highly sensitive or private information.
 They should never use confidential or personal information about a child or her/his family for their own, or others' advantage (including that of partners, friends, relatives or other services).
 Information must never be used to intimidate, humiliate, or embarrass the child.